yask123/AwesomeTwitterAccounts/README.md

 ======

 ## ToDo
-* Add name and description of people along with their twitter handler.
+* Add names and description of people along with their twitter handler.